Tigra-Astronomy/TA.Utilities/ReadMe.md

 Again, this feature set is native to NLog so makes for a very lightweight adaptor.
 When developing adaptors for other logging frameworks, every attempt shouldbe made to preserve as much of the information as possible.

-### Two-stage Approach to Logging ###
+### Two-stage Approach to Logging

 Think of logging as occurring in two distinct stages.

 1. You build the log entry using `IFluentLogBuilder`, adding all of the relevant information as _Properties_ of the log entry.
-2. You send the log entry to the back-end to be rendered.
+2. You send the log entry to the back-end to be rendered on one or more _Targets_.

-The renderer may use none, some or all of the information you provided and it may even augment it with additional metadata.
+Each target may use none, some or all of the information you provided and it may even augment it with additional metadata.
 As a library developer, you shouldn't be concerned with how the entry will be rendered, stored or how it will be formatted.
 You should concentrate only on including as much relevant information as is appropriate in your log entries.

-Multiple renderers may be in use and different renderers will produce different output from the exact same log entry.
+Multiple targets may be in use and different targets will produce different output from the exact same log entry.
 For example:

-- A file renderer may include a timestamp and perform log file rotation so that a new file is created each day.
+- A file target may include a timestamp and perform log file rotation so that a new file is created each day.
 - A debug output stream may include the name of the class where the log entry originated and print only the message portion.
 - A console logger may write different lines in different colours accoring to the severity level.
-- A syslog rendere may include the host name of the originating computer.
+- A syslog target may include the host name of the originating computer.
 - A NoSQL database renderer may write out all of the properties as a JSON document.

 In most cases, the way in which log data is ultimately rendered is outside of application control.